Platform

 But what are those 10 policy proposals?

-1. Raise the tax rate on the highest income bracket by 10% & properly fund the IRS so they can ensure proper collection from the 1%. — No more letting those with the most steal from the rest of us.
+1. Raise the tax rate on the highest income bracket by 10% & properly fund the IRS so they can ensure proper collection from the 1% — No more letting those with the most steal from the rest of us.
 It’s about time everyone paid their fair share.

-2. Climate Superfund legislation — a nationwide version of what they have already passed in Vermont and New York where polluters like Big Oil companies have their contribution to climate change calculated and must pay into a fund that will be used to mitigate climate harms, including ensuring healthcare funding for those who live in areas that have been affected by environmental toxins like in South Chicago, and pay for the transition to clean energy.
+2. Implement Climate Superfund Legislation — a nationwide version of what they have already passed in Vermont and New York where polluters like Big Oil companies have their contribution to climate change calculated and must pay into a fund that will be used to mitigate climate harms, including ensuring healthcare funding for those who live in areas that have been affected by environmental toxins like in South Chicago, and pay for the transition to clean energy.

 3. Regulate Private Equity — Private Equity landlords now own 10% of all US apartment units, that’s one in every ten, giving them a massive say in rent prices.
 In 2021 they bought up 25% of homes sold, keeping them out of the hands of first-time home buyers since investors can outbid individual families.
 Let alone the many companies that have gone out of business, the tens of thousands of workers laid off, because of these firms (RIP Joann’s).
 There were further regulations to this industry in 2023, but they were mostly meant to protect investors, not workers and those who use the business’s products and services.
 One specific reform being that loans taken out by Private Equity firms to purchase businesses must be taken out under the Private Equity firm, not the business being purchased.
 Another is to bar private equity from government real estate loans, as those are meant to help everyday Americans purchase housing, a necessity, not help corporations make profit.